 - Describe the most recent advances in antiretroviral therapy, including initial regimens, switching therapy, and investigational new drugs and approaches

-- Identify chronic opioid dependent patients and develop treatment strategies for the management of these patients with opioid substitution therapy
+- Identify patients with chronic opioid dependence and develop treatment strategies for managing their care with opioid substitution therapy

 - Describe the elements of the care continuum, including testing, engagement, treatment, and retention in care and their challenges